fsprojects/FsReveal/docs/content/index.md

 ## Getting Started

 Clone or [download](https://github.com/fsprojects/FsReveal/archive/master.zip) the [FsReveal repository](https://github.com/fsprojects/FsReveal).
 Check out GitHub's links to the right if you need some help.

+### Prerequisites
+If you are using Linux or OS X, [you need to install Mono](http://www.mono-project.com/download/ "Install Mono").

+Windows users don't need to install anything.

 ### Create